 There's a gap between the number of available jobs and the workers needed to fill them, despite how many vocational and technical schools there are in California.
 The Golden State's economy is made up of around 50 percent middle-skill jobs -- positions that require some formal college-level training but don't require a bachelor's degree -- for which less than 40 percent of the state's workforce has the necessary qualifications.
 New initiatives, such as California's first fully online community college, Calbright College, open to students starting in October 2019, could help this issue.

 If you're not sure how to get a CTE credential in California, the advising office at one of the state's community colleges or vocational schools is a great place to start.
-Take a look at our list of top vocational schools in California to find out which ones stand above the rest.
+Take a look at our list of trade and vocational schools in California to find out which ones stand above the rest.

 Highest-Paying and Fastest-Growing Careers in California

-Financial Aid for Vocational Students in California
+Financial Aid for Vocational Training programs in California

 It may be clear that top vocational school programs are available here, but how does financial aid work in California?
 What is Cal Grant, and how can it work for you?
 We'll give you answers to those questions and more, as well as providing a rundown of student aid resources that can make it easier to find the help you need.